Back to Blog

 The Inaction Tax: A Stark Reality Check.
 A recent survey by McKinsey & Company revealed that the average B2B SaaS company grappling with legacy systems loses between $180,000 and $360,000 annually due to inefficiencies, technical debt, and missed opportunities.
 This financial hemorrhage frequently exceeds the cost of a complete architectural rebuild.
 This isn’t a complex technological dilemma; it’s a fundamental mathematical equation, and the numbers unequivocally demonstrate that inaction is the costliest strategic choice.

-The Insidious Costs of Obsolescence: A Silent Drain on Innovation
+The Exact Costs of Legacy Software: A Silent Drain on Innovation

 15-30%